Key Tips for Keeping Your Dog Cool in the Summer:

 Constant Access to Water Ensure your dog always has access to fresh, cool water.
 Place multiple water bowls around your home and yard to help your dog stay hydrated.

-Portable Water Solutions When you’re on the go, carry a portable water bottle and bowl.
+Portable Water Solutions Carry a portable water bottle and bowl when you’re on the go.
 This allows your dog to drink whenever needed, especially during walks or outdoor activities.

 Monitor Water Intake Pay attention to how much water your dog is drinking.
 Increased panting and drooling may indicate that it needs more water.